flexpool/frontend/src/docs/it/faq/mining-theory/what-is-a-share.md

 ---
-title: Che cosa è una Quota?
+title: What is a Share?
-level: principiante
+level: beginner
 ---

-La quota è una parte del blocco che la pool sta lavorando.
-Producendo hash sulla pool, il tuo rig risolve/mina questi puzzles, e li invia alla pool.
-Vieni pagato per quelle.
+Share is a part of the block the pool is working on.
+By hashing on the pool, your rig solves/mines these puzzles, and submits them to the pool.
+You are getting paid for those.